alexandergall/bf-sde-nixpkgs/README.md

 [manual](https://nixos.org/manual/nixpkgs/stable/#chap-overlays) and
 [NixOS Wiki article](https://nixos.wiki/wiki/Overlays) for details about how overlays are defined and how they work.
-As a convention, we include overrides of existing packages in `overlays.nix` directly and put the Nix expressions for new packages in subdirectories.
+As a convention, we include overrides of existing packages in `overlay.nix` directly and put the Nix expressions for new packages in subdirectories.

-In particular, the definition of the SDE packages is delegated to the file `overlays/bf-sde/default.nix` by the expression
+In particular, the definition of the SDE packages is delegated to the file `bf-sde/default.nix` by the expression

 ```
   bf-sde = self.recurseIntoAttrs (import ./bf-sde { pkgs = self; });
 ```

-in the `overlays.nix` file.
+in the `overlay.nix` file.
 That file contains the declarations for the supported SDE versions.
 There you can also find the SHA256 hashes of the SDE and BSP archives that were given in the table above.

-Finally, the actual build recipe (called a _derivation_ in Nix-speak) is defined in the file `overlays/bf-sde/generic.nix`.
+Finally, the actual build recipe (called a _derivation_ in Nix-speak) is defined in the file `bf-sde/generic.nix`.

 ## Deployment models